grgreenfield/parts-unlimited/docs/HOL_Deploying-Using-Chef/README.md

-8. View the current chef-repo contents.
+8. View the current chef-repo contents, by running other ls or

 		dir